despedite/reto/README.md

 - create a emoji exclusive to the role "Curators": the Star (:10:)
 - create emojis available for everyone (Heart :plus: and Crush :minus:)

 Make sure the bot has the appropiate permissions and that there's enough space for three new custom emoji in your server!
 After you're done, you can react to any message with any of the three supported emojis and Rēto will respond accordingly and update the karma of the commenter.
-You can check your karma with **?karma**, or check other people's karma with **?karma @{USER}**.
+You can check your karma with **?karma**, or check other people's karma with **?karma @{USER}**, edit the default emojis with **?emoji edit** *emoji name* and read all the other commands with **?help**.

 ## Self-hosting Rēto